Pawankhind

 Pawankhind (/paːvʌnxɪnd/ PAAVANKHIND) is a 2022 Indian Marathi-language historical action drama film directed by Digpal Lanjekar and produced under the banner of Almonds Creations in association with AA Films.
 The film based on the life of Maratha warrior, Baji Prabhu Deshpande, stars Chinmay Mandlekar, Mrinal Kulkarni, Ajay Purkar, Sameer Dharmadhikari, along with Ankit Mohan, Prajakta Mali and Kshitee Jog in supporting roles.

-It is the third entry in an eight-film series on the Maratha Empire.
-After Farzand and Fatteshikast, Digpal Lanjekar announced this third film on unsung Maratha heroes.
-It was followed by Sher Shivraj.
 The film grossed ₹75 crore in box office receipts becoming the fifth highest-grossing Marathi film of all time and second highest-grossing Marathi film of 2022.

 Synopsis

 The film depicts the historical rearguard last stand that took place in 1660 at a mountain pass in the vicinity of fort Vishalgad, near the city of Kolhapur, Maharashtra, India between the Maratha general Baji Prabhu Deshpande and Siddi Masud of the Adilshah Sultanate, known as Battle of Pavan Khind.